huggingface/transformers/docs/source/en/tasks/idefics.md

 The little girl ran
 ```

-Looks like IDEFICS noticed a pumpkin on the doorstesp and went with a spooky Halloween story.
+Looks like IDEFICS noticed the pumpkin on the doorstep and went with a spooky Halloween story about a ghost.

 <Tip>

-For longer outputs like this, you will greatly benefit from learning different text generation strategies that will help
+For longer outputs like this, you will greatly benefit from tweaking the text generation strategy.
+This can help
-you improve the quality of the generated output.
-Take a look at the [Text generation strategies doc](../generation_strategies.md)
+you significantly improve the quality of the generated output.
+Check out the [Text generation strategies doc](../generation_strategies.md)
+to learn more.
 </Tip>

 ## Running inference in batch mode